KIbet1998/The-a-team/README.md

 ## Description
-This is a wesite that automates the business around dairy prodiction.
+This is a wesite that assist users in house hunting